 The benefits are many!
 Kids learn to work.
 Kids feel they are worthy of your time.
 You get time to talk to your kids and find out how they are doing.
 The work often gets done quicker (because even if they can’t really help (like my 3 yr old), being involved distracts them from whining and messing up the room you just cleaned).

-Rule #4: Be 100% present
+Rule #4: Be 100% Present

 I have to admit that this rule is the toughest for me.
 My mind tends to run a mile minute and it can be really hard for me to give 100% of my attention to the task at hand.
-But I have learned that this rule is also extremely affective.
+But I have learned that this rule is also extremely effective.
 On days when I am easily distracted from whatever I’m doing, I do it less effectively, slower and sometimes have to go back and do it again.
 But when I’m truly focused on whatever it is I’m doing and not thinking about what needs to be done next, I get things done quicker and better!

 There are two things that have helped me in this area: